harms/rc-rpg-j/README.txt

 For a general understanding of what this code is intended to do, see http://rosettacode.org/wiki/RCRPG

-This code was published on the Rosetta Code website at the sub-page http://rosettacode.org/wiki/RCRPG/J
+This code will be published on the Rosetta Code website at the sub-page http://rosettacode.org/wiki/RCRPG/J

 To run this system, copy the files to the same directory on a system